by Susan Flantzer

 On June 11, 1685, James Scott, 1st Duke of Monmouth, the eldest of the illegitimate children of King Charles II, claimed the throne as the Protestant champion.
 Monmouth’s forces were defeated by his uncle’s forces at the Battle of Sedgemoor.
 The Duke of Monmouth was beheaded for treason on July 15, 1685.

 King James II was now set on a course of restoring Catholicism to England.
-He issued a Declaration of Indulgence removing restrictions that had been imposed on those that did not conform to the Church of England.
-England might very well have tolerated King James II knowing that his heirs were the Protestant daughters of his first wife Anne Hyde, the future Queen Mary II and Queen Anne.
+He issued a Declaration of Indulgence removing restrictions imposed on those that did not conform to the Church of England.
+England might have tolerated King James II knowing that his heirs were the Protestant daughters of his first wife Anne Hyde, the future Queen Mary II and Queen Anne.
 However, on June 10, 1688, his Catholic second wife Maria Beatrice of Modena, who had no surviving children, gave birth to a son, James Francis Edward who would be raised Catholic.
 Immediately, false rumors swirled that the infant had been smuggled into the queen’s chambers in a warming pan.

 On November 5, 1688, William III, Prince of Orange, the nephew and son-in-law of King James II, landed in England vowing to safeguard the Protestant interest.
 He marched to London, gathering many supporters.
 James panicked and sent his wife and infant son to France.
 He tried to flee to France about a month later but was captured.
 William III, Prince of Orange had no desire to make his uncle a martyr, so he allowed him to escape.
 James was received in France by his first cousin King Louis XIV, who offered him a palace and a pension.

-Back in England, Parliament refused to depose James but declared that having fled to France, James had effectively abdicated the throne and that therefore the throne had become vacant.
+Back in England, Parliament refused to depose James but declared that having fled to France, James had effectively abdicated the throne and the throne had become vacant.
 James’s elder daughter Mary was declared Queen Mary II and she was to rule jointly with her husband and first cousin William III, Prince of Orange, who would be King William III.
 At that time, William, the only child of King James II’s deceased elder sister Mary, Princess Royal, Princess of Orange, was third in the line of succession after his wife and first cousin Mary and her sister Anne.
 This overthrow of King James II is known as the Glorious Revolution.

 What happened to James II, King of England/James VII, King of Scots and his family?